manicphase/xrb_address_book/README.md

 To add your address to this list:
 Send a DM containing only your xrb address to /u/xrb_address_book on reddit.
 The contents of the subject line will be ignored.

+To change your address, just do the same thing with your new one and the old one will be overwritten.

 The inbox of the xrb_address_book account will not be monitored by humans and any messages that do not fit the above criteria will not be seen.